Abby Aldrich Rockefeller: Death

 Abby Rockefeller suffered a heart attack and died on April 5, 1948, at the Rockefeller family home at 740 Park Avenue in New York City, at the age of 73.

-She was cremated and her ashes were spread at a private burial place in Pocantico, New York.
+She was cremated and her ashes were spread at a private burial place in Pocantico Hills, New York.
 A memorial service was held for her at the Riverside Church.

 Her will was filed for probate on April 22, 1948, and her gross estate was appraised at $1,156,269.
 As per her final wishes, four major works were bequeathed to the Museum of Modern Art (MoMA): Lady With a Parasol and Seated Woman, both by Georges Seurat; Street at Saintes-Maries and Corridor at Saint-Remy by Vincent van Gogh.
 She left her Oriental miniatures to the Fogg Museum.
 Her residuary estate of $850,848, minus estate taxes of $250,000, was donated to the MoMA.

 A number of dedications were made in her honor and in remembrance of her commitment as an art collector.
 One such was the Abby Aldrich Rockefeller Print Room at the MoMA, which with her gift of sixteen hundred prints was opened on May 15, 1949.
 The Abby Aldrich Rockefeller Folk Art Center was opened in 1957 in Colonial Williamsburg to house her collection of folk art.

-A number prominent figures paid homage to Rockefeller after her death.
-Most notably, was a contribution by artist Henri Matisse of a stained glass window for Union Church in Pocantico, New York.
-In the spring of 1954, at eighty-four years old, the then bedridden Matisse was asked to design a stained glass window for the Union Church as a memorial to Rockefeller.
+A number of prominent figures paid homage to Rockefeller after her death.
+Artist Henri Matisse contributed a stained glass window for the Union Church in Pocantico Hills.
+In the spring of 1954, at eighty-four years old, the then-bedridden Matisse was asked to design a stained glass window for the Union Church as a memorial to Rockefeller.
 He regretfully refused the commission because his deteriorating health would prevent him from visiting and studying the location.
-After Alfred Rockefeller sent him a series of photographs of the location, Matisse changed his mind and began to work on the project.
+After Nelson Rockefeller sent him a series of photographs of the location, Matisse changed his mind and began to work on the project.
 On November 1, 1954, he wrote that he had happily completed the work, and he died two days later.